|Policy & Guidance|

 Compliance with this law is primarily the responsibility of the Federal agency.
 However, two elements of the law require information to be collected and reported by recipients: 1) information on executive compensation when not already reported through the Central Contractor Registry; and 2) similar information on all subawards/subcontracts/consortiums over $25,000.
 Information on the recipient reporting requirement for this law can be found in Monitoring—Reporting—Financial Reports—Recipient Reporting of Subrecipient Data for FFATA.

-All information systems, electronic or hard copy which contain federal data need to be protected from unauthorized access.
+All information systems, electronic or hard copy which contain Federal data need to be protected from unauthorized access.
 This also applies to information associated with NIH grants and contracts.
 Congress and the OMB have instituted laws, policies and directives that govern the creation and implementation of federal information security practices that pertain specifically to grants and contracts.
-The current regulations are pursuant to the Federal Information Security Management Act (FISMA), Title III of the E-Government Act of 2002 Pub.
-L. No. 107-347 (beginning on page 48).
+The current regulations are pursuant to the Federal Information Security Management Act (FISMA), 44 U.S.C.
+3541 et seq.
 The applicability of FISMA to NIH grantees applies only when grantees collect, store, process, transmit or use information on behalf of HHS or any of its component organizations.
 In all other cases, FISMA is not applicable to recipients of grants, including cooperative agreements.
 The grantee retains the original data and intellectual property, and is responsible for the security of this data, subject to all applicable laws protecting security, privacy, and research.
 If and when information collected by a grantee is provided to HHS, responsibility for the protection of the HHS copy of the information is transferred to HHS and it becomes the agency's responsibility to protect that information and any derivative copies as required by FISMA.

-As described in the regulations, examples of how financial conflicts of interest might be addressed include but are not limited to, the following:
+As described in the regulation, examples of how Financial Conflicts of Interest might be addressed include but are not limited to, the following: